Does Netflix's Bridgerton Have A Race Problem?

 Advertisement

-“That would imply that color and race were never considered when color and race are part of the show,” Van Dusen explained.
+“That would imply that colour and race were never considered when colour and race are part of the show,” Van Dusen explained.

 “There’s a difference between showing brown skin onscreen and representing brown people onscreen,” Page chimed in.